noranzaki/Snake-Game/README.md

 ## Features

 - Responsive Snake Game with a grid-based layout.
-- Simple and intuitive controls using arrow keys.
+- Simple and intuitive controls using keyboard arrow keys.
+- option to use screen arrow keys
 - Scoring system to keep track of your game progress.
 - Sound effects for eating food and game over events.
 - Multiple difficulty levels: Low, Medium, and High.